- Hourly wages alone do not tell the complete story when deciding where to locate a manufacturing plant or supply chain.

 |Unit Labor Cost (labor $/widget)||$1.50||$0.40||-73%|

 Wage increases in country X can erode these savings over time, especially when wage growth outpaces workers' productivity gains.
-If relative wage, productivity, and exchange rate increases are comparable to those experienced by the United States and China between 2000 and 2014, then the unit labor costs for the United States would grow slightly, to $1.55, and country X's would rise to $0.83.
-The resulting savings from offshoring would erode by about 40 percent, from 73 percent to 46 percent.
+If relative wage, productivity and exchange rate increases are comparable to those experienced by the United States and China between 2000 and 2015, then the unit labor costs for the United States would actually shrink slightly, to $1.37, and country X's would rise to $0.53.
+The resulting savings from offshoring would erode by nearly 20 percent, from 73 percent to 61 percent.

 Productivity alone does not explain the sizeable wage increases in many countries.
 One oft-cited factor driving wage growth is the difficulty firms in some countries have attracting and retaining staff, especially skilled workers.
 This difficulty forces companies to raise wages in an effort to retain workers and reduce turnover.
 Furthermore, firms incur costs as they find and train new workers to replace those who have quit.
-For example, a recent study from the Sri Krishna Institute of Management estimated that India's turnover rate would reach 27.5 percent in 2014.
-In contrast, the Bureau of Labor Statistics estimated that turnover in the United States was 22.0 percent in 2014.
+For example, a recent study from the Hay Group estimated that India's turnover rate would reach 26.9 percent in 2013.
+In contrast, the Bureau of Labor Statistics estimated that turnover in the United States was 20.3 percent in 2013.

 Turnover imposes many costs on companies.
-These costs include expenses from substituting for the departing employee temporarily, compensation for the output of the temporary employee, exit interview expenses, costs associated with the job contract, the manager’s time required to understand the causes of departure, previous investments in the employee’s education and training, loss of institutional knowledge, and a decrease in productivity associated with the loss of an experienced employee.
+These costs include expenses from substituting for the departing employee temporarily, compensation for the output of the temporary employee, exit interview expenses, costs associated with the job contract, the manager’s time required to understand the causes of departure, previous investments in the employee’s education and training, loss of institutional knowledge and a decrease in productivity associated with the loss of an experienced employee.
 Overall, costs associated with turnover may be more than 1.5 times the annual wage of the worker.
-Turnover costs represent an estimated 12 percent of pre-tax income for the average Indian IT company, and for companies with more than 75 percent turnover, costs associated with turnover amount to 40 percent of pre-tax income.

 Other Labor Risk Factors

 The Economist Intelligence Unit (EIU) aggregates these and other "labor market factors... likely to disrupt business operations" into a single measure of "labor market risk."
 These risk indicators feed into an overall score from 0 to 100, with 100 reflecting the highest risk to business profitability.
-The United States posts a score of 14, tied with Switzerland for the second best score of the 180 countries assessed, ranking below only Liechtenstein.
+As of April 2017, the United States posts a score of 14, tied with Switzerland and Hong Kong for the second-best score of the 180 countries assessed, ranking below only Liechtenstein.
 Japan and many European countries posted scores in the 20s, including Germany (29).
-Vietnam—often the location of choice when China is too pricey—had a score of 61.
-According to EIU, China and Mexico also came in relatively high in terms of labor risk, with both posting a score of 57.
+Vietnam – often the location of choice when China is too pricey – had a score of 61.
+According to EIU, China also came in relatively high in terms of labor risk – posting a score of 57.
 Mexico's score of 50 was right in the middle.